Taoiseach speaks to Boris Johnson on 2030 World Cup joint bid proposal

 Mr Martin spoke to Mr Johnson by telephone on Tuesday morning to discuss the bid, announced by the British prime minister on Monday.

-The Taoiseach expressed support for the idea.
-According to a source “all sides are enthusiastic about the idea but it’s a long process”.
+The Taoiseach expressed support for the idea in a conversation in which, a source said, “all sides were enthusiastic about the idea but it’s a long process”.

+The phone call came after it was disclosed that Ireland UK are to make a joint bid to host the 2030 event.

+In a joint statement, the five football associations of Ireland, Northern Ireland, England, Scotland and Wales said they would support a prospective bid for the tournament.